CDKTF Workflows & Terraform Synthesis

 # State Safety: Enable S3 versioning and DynamoDB TTL to prevent accidental state deletion

-from cdktf import TerraformStack
+from cdktf import TerraformStack, App

 class ProductionStack(TerraformStack):